sweeneychris/TheiaSfM/docs/source/ransac.rst

      ``fitting_method``:  The fitting method MLE or QUANTILE_NLS.
      The recommended fitting method is the MLE estimation.

+.. class:: LMed

+   LMed implements the robust least-median-of-squares regression method proposed by [Rousseeuw]_.
+The main idea of this regressor is to find the model that minimizes the median of the squared residuals.
+The constraint for this method is that the dataset has to have at most 50% of the points as outliers.
+However, the main advantage of LMed is that the threshold to detect inliers is calculated automatically.
+Thus, an accurate threshold to detect inliers is not required.

+   The implementation explores the model solution space randomly.
+In other words, the hypotheses (or models) are generated from subsets of data drawn uniformly.

+.. function:: LMed::LMed(const RansacParameters& ransac_params, const  ModelEstimator& estimator)

+     ``ransac_params``: The ransac parameters.

+     ``estimator``: The model estimator to use.

 Implementing a New RANSAC Method
 ================================